uktrade/django-zenslackchat/README.rst

 The bot needs to be installed as a Slack application using OAuth.
 The bot also needs to be told the channel it must monitor for support request messages.

-To use the Zendesk API the bot must be registered as a OAuth application.
+To use the Zendesk API the bot must be registered as an OAuth client.
 Zendesk has extra set up around what comments get sent to Slack.
 Zendesk is set up to only notify the bot of comments from issue belonging to a certain support group.
 This prevents all Zendesk comments being sent to the bot.

 The bot manages the issues raised using its own Postgres database.
 This allows for easy tracking and later reporting.